Labour U-turns on plans for day-one workers’ protection against unfair dismissal

 “The Government’s climbdown will give employers the confidence that they can correct hiring mistakes without risking lengthy and expensive tribunal cases.”

-But the U-turn risks disappointing backbenchers, some of whom were quick to express their disappointment on Thursday.

-Labour MP Andy McDonald branded the move a “complete betrayal” and vowed to push for its reversal.
+But Labour MP for Middlesbrough and Thornaby East Andy McDonald branded the move a “complete betrayal” and vowed to push for its reversal.

 “When Keir Starmer asked me to work with our trade unions to develop a programme for the biggest uplift in workers’ rights and protections in a generation, I did exactly as I was asked and we produced the New Deal for Working People,” he said.

+“The Lords don’t have primacy over a manifesto commitment, so why have we capitulated?”

+Labour MP for York Central Rachael Maskell told PA: “Employers have nothing to fear from day-one rights, but workers have everything to fear from an employer who doesn’t want day-one rights.”

-Another Labour MP told the Press Association that the climbdown showed that Sir Keir and Ms Reeves were “weak” and had caved to external pressure, adding: “The schtick is this is a workers’ budget for working people, and then one of your flagship programmes, you knock off a key part of it.
+Another Labour MP told PA that the climbdown showed that Sir Keir and Ms Reeves were “weak” and had caved to external pressure, adding: “The schtick is this is a workers’ Budget for working people, and then one of your flagship programmes, you knock off a key part of it.

 “It’s a manifesto breach.”